CarInsurance.com Insights

 To compare car insurance rates, you must first decide how much coverage you need and have the details about your car, location and listed drivers.
 The exact amount you pay for coverage – your rate – may be more or less after the insurance company finalizes its calculations.

-Here are five steps to take so you can compare car insurance quotes to find the best deal on coverage.
+Here are five steps to help you compare car insurance quotes and find the best deal on coverage.

 Step 1: Use the car insurance comparison tool to compare quotes